‘Frequently Asked Questions’ regarding Intensive Interaction

 Research studies tell us that there are many positive outcomes from the regular use of Intensive Interaction.
 These positive outcomes include:

-- better responsiveness to sociable physical contact with other people
+• better responsiveness to social physical contact with other people

 What are the best Intensive Interaction online resources?

-The ‘official’ Intensive Interaction website is run by the Intensive Interaction Institute, which offers services and resources (e.g. all the best books and DVDs) to help promote the theory and practice of Intensive Interaction.
+The ‘official’ Intensive Interaction website is run by the Intensive Interaction Institute, which offers training and resources (e.g. books and DVDs) to help promote the theory and practice of Intensive Interaction.
 Their website is www.IntensiveInteraction.org

 YouTube!
 There are now a good number of useful Intensive Interaction videos available online; over 30 helpful Intensive Interaction videos can be streamed for free on Dave Hewett’s ‘YouTube’ channel: www.youtube.com/user/III209/videos